Doodleverse/segmentation_gym/README.md

 2. create TF-Records from your images/labels files

 ```
-python make_tfrecords.py
+python make_dataset.py
 ```

 This program will ask you for 4 things:
 * the location of the `config` file
 * the location of the folder of images (it expects a single subdirectory containing .png extension image files)
 * the location of the folder of corresponding label images (it expects a single subdirectory containing .png extension image files)
-* the location where to write tfrecord files for model training
+* the location where to write dataset files for model training

 It expects the same number of images and labels (i.e. you should provide 1 label image per image).
 It creates augmented images and corresponding labels in batches to save memory.
-Once all augmented images have been made, they are written to tfrecords.
+Once all augmented images have been made, they are written to datasets.
 Note that the original images are not used in model training, only augmented images.
 That provides an opportunity to use the original image/label set as a hold-out or independent test set.
 All augmented images will have the same size, i.e. `TARGET_SIZE`.
 Augmentation is controlled by the `AUG_*` parameters in the `config` file.
 I advise you use only small shifts and zooms.
 Use vertical and horizontal flips often.

 3. Create a config file for model training (see appropriate section above)